Costa Rica GuidesCosta Rica Guides

 *Approximate driving times

-In terms of airport taxis, we strongly recommend that you only take the orange taxis which are authorized agents.
-The taxi fee should be paid at the airport located at the main exit of the airport after customs.
-A taxi drive to San Jose will run you around $15 U.S.and takes about 20 minutes.
+For reliable airport transportation, we strongly recommend using the official orange taxis.
+These taxis are authorized and regulated, ensuring a safe and fair ride.
+The fare should be paid directly at the airport kiosk located after customs.
+A taxi ride to San José will cost around $15 USD and take approximately 20 minutes.

 Public Transportation